coolbutuseless/callme/README.md

 - `sqrt_simd_avx()` which uses AVX SIMD instructions.
 This is particularly interesting as the code is running on macOS which doesn’t have AVX instructions!

+Te relative performance of the following implementations of `sqrt` will be very very dependent upon:

+- Actual CPU
+- Operating System
+- R version (and how it was compiled)
+- Version of gcc / clang

+The following benchmark numbers are for an Apple M2 CPU.
+Your results will vary.

 ### Bespoke `sqrt()` in C